A liability backed by the general reputation and credit standing of the debtor.

 Report of cash reciepts and cash payments during a period.

 Summary of an entity's revenues, expenses, and net income or net loss for a specific period.
-Also called INCOME STATEMENT or the STATEMENT OF OPERATIONS.
+Also called the income statement or the statement of operations.

 Summary of an entity's revenues, expenses, and net income or net loss for a specific period.
-Also called the INCOME STATEMENT ir STATEMENT OF EARNINGS.
+Also called the income statement or statement of earnings.

-Summary of the chamges in an entity's retained earnings during a specific period.
+Summary of the changes in an owner's capital account during a specific period.

-A person whi owns stock in a corporation.
-Also called SHAREHOLDER.
+A person who owns stock in a corporation.
+Also called a shareholder.

-The claim of a corporation owners to the assets of the business.
-Also called OWNERS' EQUITY or SHAREHOLDERS' EQUITY.
+The claim of a corporation's owners to the assets of the business.
+Also called owner's equity or shareholders' equity.